Child and Youth Resources

 Scouts Canada employs a system of progressive self-education, which includes the practices and methods of committed to the values in a Promise and Law, learning by doing, commitment to the values of doing one’s best, contributing to the community, respecting and caring for others, contributing as a family member, relevant through youth and young adult engagement, and the use of outdoor activities as a key learning resource.

-Co-ed programs for boys and girl, include Beavers, Cubs, Venturers and Rovers.
-Programs start at age 5, and go until young adulthood.
+Co-ed programs for boys and girls include Beavers, Cubs, Venturers and Rovers.
+Programs start at age 5 and go until young adulthood.
 Their programs cover adventure, recreation, education, social and community work.
-Financial assistance is available, including the cost of uniform---all you have to do is ask.
+Financial assistance is available, including the cost of uniforms.
 Groups meet every week throughout the school year, and there are groups organized in neighbourhoods throughout London.
 There are also camps organized for the summer months.

 Tel: 519-432-8313